pjeby/to-use/README.md

 }
 ```

-Then we could use another feature of `use-this` (global defaults) to set up an explicit default factory:
+Then we could use another feature of `to-use` (global defaults) to set up an explicit default factory:

 ```typescript
 // Register a factory in the global context